elifkizilky/Cmpe-352-Work-Environment/Final Project Team Report.md

             - 1.1.2.6.4 (Completed) Users shall be able to add their favorite games on their profiles.
             - 1.1.2.6.5 (Completed) Users shall be able to share the number of comments on the forum, the number of posts on the forum, and the number of reviews they published on their profiles.
             - 1.1.2.6.6 (Completed) Developers and e-sports players shall be able to add their associated titles/teams/companies to their profiles.
-            - 1.1.2.6.7 (Not Started) Users shall be able to share their gaming platform profiles, including Steam, Epic, IndieGala, Humble Bundle, Ubisoft Connect, GOG, Origins, Xbox Live, itch.io, Google Play Games, on their profiles.
+            - 1.1.2.6.7 (Completed) Users shall be able to share their gaming platform profiles which are Steam on their profiles.
             - 1.1.2.6.8 (Completed) Users shall be able to display their user types, that are gamer, developer, and e-sports player.
         - 1.1.2.7 Activity Tracking
-            - 1.1.2.7.1 (Not Started) Users’ last activities shall be seen on their profiles.
+            - 1.1.2.7.1 (50% completed) Users’ last activities shall be seen on their profiles.
         - 1.1.2.8 Forum
             - 1.1.2.8.1 (Not Started) Users should be able to display previews for posts which they created on their profiles.
             - 1.1.2.8.2 (Completed) Users shall be able to display their comments on other users’ posts.